cloud-hero/api-docs/index.html.md

 Welcome to the CloudHero API!
 You can use our API to create any type of server environments or a scalable and high available container service on top of major public or private cloud providers.

-A simple use case is to creare a scalable and high available Docker cluster on top of your favourite cloud provider.
+A simple use case is to create a scalable and high available Docker cluster on top of your favourite cloud provider.

 ![CloudHero Block Architecture](/images/ch-block.png)